Hope Hicks to resign as White House Communications Director: report

 White House Communications Director Hope Hicks, who has been at President Trump’s side since before the 2016 campaign, announced her resignation Wednesday.

-The exit of Ms. Hicks, 29, a former model who has been a key player but kept mostly behind the scenes both on the campaign trail and at the White House, shocked Washington.
+The exit of Ms. Hicks, 29, a former model who has been a key player but mostly stayed behind the scenes both on the campaign trail and at the White House, shocked Washington.

 “There are no words to adequately express my gratitude to President Trump,” she said in a statement released by the White House.
 “I wish the President and his administration the very best as he continues to lead our country.”